Open Science - Frequently Asked Questions

 Potential or anticipated IP protection is not justification for opting out of our open data policy requirements or even limiting your data sharing.
 Under some circumstances, researchers may need to delay sharing their data for a period of time as a condition of the patent application process.
 It is still expected that the data not impacted by the patent application will be shared at the appropriate date in an approved repository and when the IP rights have been filed the rest of the data should be shared in an approved repository.

-No one will be expected to develop a de novo database.
-The list of AHA-approved data repositories is growing and we anticipate that it will grow to cover a wide spectrum of research areas.
+The list of AHA-approved data repositories is expanding and we anticipate that it will grow to cover a wide spectrum of research areas.
 If you do not see a repository on this list that is an appropriate home for your data, we recommend the following next steps:

-• If you cannot identify an appropriate subject-focused repository, consider depositing your data in your institutional repository (IR).
-Many universities have developed IRs to house works created by their affiliated researchers.
+- As another option, many universities have developed institutional repositories (IRs) to house works created by their affiliated researchers.
 The OpenDOAR Directory provides a searchable database of institutional repositories – you can query it to see if your university has an IR.
 As with the Registry of Research Data Repositories, not all of the repositories listed in this database will meet AHA standards.
 Please check your IR’s policies against the AHA's criteria for acceptable data repositories.
-If you feel that the IR fits the AHA's guidelines, you can submit the repository as “other” in the data plan portion of your application and AHA will review it.
+If you feel that the IR fits the AHA's guidelines, you can submit the repository as “other” in the data plan portion of your application and the AHA will review it.

 It is generally held that factual data cannot be copyrighted.
 Anyone can access the data from the repository in which you deposit it, use the data, and build upon it, provided they provide appropriate attribution.